 Because the parties craft a mutually acceptable solution together, mediation is often successful in producing high quality settlements and durable agreements which help preserve on-going relationships between the parties.

 USDA agencies issuing an adverse determination offer the option of mediation and must participate in mediation if requested.
-Additionally, mediation may be requested for agricultural credit issues by borrowers or their creditors when a borrower is delinquent or is at risk of becoming delinquent.
+Additionally, mediation can be requested for other issues involving agricultural producers by contacting MOPC.
+Mediation may be requested for agricultural credit issues by borrowers or their creditors when a borrower is delinquent or is at risk of becoming delinquent.

 Note re: Time of Appeals: Where a borrower is appealing an adverse determination by the USDA, the borrower should request mediation immediately after receiving the notice of the adverse determination(s) in order to stay the period of appeal